Building Safe School Communities: Our Circle of CareHow a weekly meeting helps support our most at-promise students.

 Our members of the Circle of Care (by the way – I just named it this so it wasn’t our “Meeting about concerned students…meeting” and it sounds more supportive and comprehensive) include myself, our school principal and assistant principal, school psychologist, our Wellness Center staff*, and occasionally an invited teacher or other staff member who may have special insight or interest in the case to be discussed.

-*Our Wellness Center is a place for students to get low-level support and spend time with a caring adult.
+*Our Wellness Center is a place for students to get low-level tier 2 support and spend time with a caring adult.
 It is super helpful to me and our student body.
 Our staff creates wonderful relationships and it helps us connect even more students to help they need.

 Each of these individuals brings unique perspective and ideas to the table.
 Our assistant principal can often speak to attendance or discipline issues that arise that give context to other things that are being observed.
 Our Principal has the ability to make things happen and get things moving where it may take me much longer.
 Our school psych is super rich with knowledge and can assist with possible referrals for assessment or other support systems in our district.
 Wellness center staff bring thoughts from conversations with the student or the student’s peers to help guide our path.
 Overall – it is a great system!